 What is a facelift?

 As we age naturally, our skin begins to lose elasticity.
 Wrinkles around the lips and eyes start to form and begin to make us look older.
 Some people feel the ageing on their faces does not match their true age or how old they feel.
 Others may have undergone drastic weight loss, which can alter the appearance of their face or leave them with excess skin.
 Fortunately, a facelift can be a solution to help turn back the clock and rejuvenate your face.
 A facelift works to tighten any loose skin on the face that is below the eyes.
-A facelift will be able to be done without the results looking obvious.
+A facelift can be done without the results looking obvious.
 Instead, you will have a natural-looking face but with fewer wrinkles and loose skin.

 RELATED: Are facelift results permanent?